nirajp82/ActiveDirectory/README.md

 An Active Directory site may have more than one domain controller for a few reasons.
 First, having multiple domain controllers can improve the reliability and availability of the directory service.
 If one domain controller goes offline for any reason, the other domain controllers can continue to provide directory services to users.
 Additionally, having multiple domain controllers can improve the performance of the directory service, as it can distribute the workload across multiple servers.
 This can be particularly important in large organizations with many users and a large amount of directory data.
 Finally, having multiple domain controllers can provide redundant backups of the directory data, which can help to protect against data loss in case of a disaster.
 Overall, having multiple domain controllers in an Active Directory site can provide a number of benefits in terms of reliability, performance, and data protection.

+4. ** Can multiple active directory site can share one common domain controller? **

+Yes, multiple Active Directory sites can share a common domain controller.
+In fact, this is a common practice in many organizations, particularly in larger networks with multiple sites.
+By sharing a common domain controller, multiple sites can take advantage of the benefits of a centralized directory service, such as improved security and ease of management.
+Additionally, sharing a common domain controller can help to improve the performance and reliability of the directory service, as it can distribute the workload and provide redundant backups of the directory data.
+Overall, sharing a common domain controller can be a useful way to provide directory services to multiple sites within an organization.